cwendorf/polyPlot/docs/README.md

 ### Using the PolyPlot to Determine Shape

-The following code demonstrates some of the available options for customizing the PolyPlot.
+The following code demonstrates some of the available options for customizing the polyplot.
 Similarly, it demonstrates how the PolyPlot does a good job of approximating the shape of the underlying distribution.

 ```r
 par(mfrow=c(1,2))